foodcoopshop/foodcoopshop.github.io/en/docker-dev-environment.md

 ## Installation on Gitpod
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/foodcoopshop/foodcoopshop)
-* Gitpod: When all containers are up and running (takes about 1 minute), open your Bash-terminal (not in the Docker-terminal) and run
+* When all containers are up and running (takes between 1 and 2 minutes), open your Bash-terminal (not the Docker-terminal) and run `bash ./devtools/init-dev-setup.sh`
-* `bash ./devtools/init-dev-setup.sh`
-* In your custom_config.php, change `App.fullBaseUrl` to your custom Gitpod-Domain (`https://8001-foodcoopsho-foodcoopsho...gitpod.io` BE AWARE: NO TRAILING SLASH!).
+* In your custom_config.php, change `App.fullBaseUrl` to your custom Gitpod-Domain (starting with `https://8001-foodcoopsho-foodcoopsho...` **Be careful, the domain must not end with a slash!**).

 ## Login credentials
 * The available demo test data is in German.